Board of Trustees

 Prior to joining the Bonner Foundation Staff, Cliff served as an Educator with the Stewart County School District in Lumpkin,GA.
 Worked as an Implementation Specialist for E&T Associates servicing K-12 schools in Atlanta, GA.
 He worked as Program Coordinator for the First-Year Experience and Summer Academy at Morehouse College.

 Cliff received his Bachelor of Arts in Political Science from Morehouse College in Atlanta, GA.
-He is completing a Master’s in Public Service from the Clinton School at the University of Arkansas in Little Rock.
+He also received his Master's in Public Service from the Clinton School at the University of Arkansas in Little Rock.

 Jeniffer Gonzalez Reyes, Program Manager jengr@bonner.org